ahough-godaddy/udacity-fullstackdev/linux-server-config/README.md

 2. Install Git `sudo apt-get install git`
 3. Clone the item-catalog project into the /var/www/item-catalog directory
 4. Edit the catalog.py file so that the run command doesn't specify host or port and to put in the absolute path to the client_secrets.json file
+5. I removed the .git folder on accident while cleaning us some directories so I'm not able to block it from being publicly accessible via the browser.
+However, I do know that I could use the htaccess file to block acess to this directory, if needed.

 ### Set up a virtual environment and download project-specific dependencies
 1. Download pip utility for downloading python-specific dependencies `sudo apt-get install python-pip`